-This Healthy Squash Casserole is the perfect easy side dish to serve for any weeknight or holiday meal.
-Made with butternut squash, apples and cranberries, it has just the right amount of sweetness and tartness to keep you running back for more! {vegan, gluten-free & paleo}
+This Healthy Butternut Squash Apple Casserole is the perfect side dish to serve for any weeknight or holiday meal.
+Made with roasted butternut squash, apples and cranberries, this squash bake has just the right amount of sweetness and tartness to keep you running back for more! {Vegan, gluten-free & paleo}

-For several years now, we’ve been making this healthy butternut squash casserole (inspired by my mother-in-law’s famous dish) and it’s become a favourite holiday side dish for both the kids and grown ups!
+For several years now, we’ve been making this butternut squash apple casserole recipe (inspired by my mother-in-law’s famous dish) and it’s become a favorite holiday side dish for both the kids and grown ups!

 Made with a mixture of butternut squash, apples, cranberries and a delicious maple cinnamon glaze, this casserole recipe is the perfect combination of sweet and tart.

-Roasting the squash and apple accentuates their natural sweetness and buttery texture for mouthwatering flavour.
-It pairs so well with all of your favourite holidays dishes or as a side for those weeknight meals!
+Roasting the squash and apple accentuates their natural sweetness and gives them a buttery texture.
+It pairs so well with all of your favorite holidays dishes or as a delicious side dish for a fall meal!

-For more healthy squash recipes, check out this Air Fryer Butternut Squash and Butternut Squash, Pomegranate & Kale Quinoa Salad.
+For more healthy squash recipes, check out this Roasted Butternut Squash and Carrot Soup and Quinoa Salad with Pomegranate.

-- Has just the right amount of sweetness from the apples and butternut squash, and tartness from the cranberries
+- This apple butternut squash casserole has just the right amount of sweetness from the apples and butternut squash, and tartness from the cranberries

-- Is loaded with Vitamin A and C, fibre and antioxidants
+- Loaded with Vitamin A and C, dietary fiber and antioxidants to support your immune system, digestion, and overall wellbeing

 - Can be prepared in advance